 "MORNING GLORY" A large-scale cyanotype was on view at Forest Hills Branch Library, 5425 Ingram Rd.
 San Antonio, TX 78228, from November 2, 2018 – January January 12, 2019.
 This 21-foot cyanotype on muslin fabric was my largest cyanotype to date.

 Adam J. Kurtz has designed a tarot deck called the OK Tarot.
 Find out more about his beautiful project here.
 I helped give insight and research materials during Adam's design process.
 Buy a deck for you and gift one to your best friend!
 And/or worst enemy!

-Read a review by Deborah Martin for the Express-News.
+Click here to read a review of Basement Complex by Deborah Martin published in the Express-News.